persadha/practicum100_portfolios/KPI and Product Range Analysis/README.md

 ```

 The p-values obtained after applying both groups to the function are less than 0.001.
 Therefore we
 confirmed that both distributions were not Gaussian.
-Consequently we could not use the Student's t-Test
+Consequently, we could not use the Student's t-Test
 for the hypothesis testing since the required assumption normally distributed samples was not satisfied.
 We used the non-parametric Mann-Whitney U Test instead and defined the following null and alternate
 hypotheses: